JonmarCorpuz/SecondBrain/Networking - Subnetting.md

 ## FLSM

-Fixed Length Subnet Masking is a subnetting technique that's used to divide a network into subnets of equal size, each containing the same subnet mask
+Fixed Length Subnet Masking is a subnetting technique that's used to divide a network into subnets of equal size

 * Can lead to inefficient allocation of IP addresses

 ## VLSM

-Variable Length Subnet Masking is a subnetting technique used to allocate IP addresses for efficiently
+Variable Length Subnet Masking is a subnetting technique used to create subnets of different sizes

-* Allows for subnets of different sizes within the same network by using subnet masks of varying lengths
+* Allows more efficient allocation of IP addresses